gitrats07/2numcalc/README.md

 # 2numcalc
-2 number calculator written in Pascal
-Feel free to do anything with the source code
+2 number calculator written in Pascal, feel free to do anything with the source code